nileshsawant/lbmQC/README.md

 ```

 This allows us to use three separate 2-qubit circuits (6 qubits total), one for each dimension.
 Each dimension independently samples from its discrete Gaussian using the same gate rotation formulas with its respective mean and temperature.

-## Extensions and Future Work

-This implementation can be extended to:

-- **Real quantum hardware**: Currently uses Aer simulator, can be adapted for IBM Quantum or other platforms
-- **Higher-order moments**: Add circuits for sampling higher-order velocity moments
-- **Boundary conditions**: Implement quantum circuits for wall boundaries and inflow/outflow
-- **Collision operator**: Quantum implementation of BGK or MRT collision operators
-- **Multi-component flows**: Extend to multiple fluid species
-- **Adaptive grids**: Dynamic grid refinement based on local flow features

 ## Citation